jeffqchen/10DIN2VGA/README.md

 ### Solder 10-pin Mini DIN Port

-Pre-tin the two curvy ground pads around the 10DIN footprint on the Saturn Side" of the main board with a small amount of solder, then wick them clean.
+Pre-tin the two curvy ground pads around the 10DIN footprint on the "Saturn Side" of the main board with a small amount of solder, then wick them clean.
 Make sure the pads are as flat as possbile.

 <img src="./Pics/assembly_pcb_0.jpg" width=400px>